North Dakota Court Records

 What Records are Automatically Sealed by North Dakota Statute?

-Criminal court records are open records and can therefore be accessed by the public.
+Criminal court records are open records and may therefore be accessed by the public.
 The exception to this is where a statute declares certain records as confidential or exempt.
 Where the record is exempt, the public entity protecting or maintaining it possesses the discretion to either release or withhold it.
 Where it is confidential, on the other hand, the record cannot be released, unless the confidential information contained in the record is redacted.

 Examples of confidential court records or record information: